OrensteinLab/G4mismatch/README.md

 python prepPQ.py \
        -i <input file> \
 ```
-To use G4mismatch-PQ you must process your dataset with `prepPQ.py`.
+To use G4mismatch-PQ you must preprocess your dataset with `prepPQ.py`.
 <!--
 ### Break down into end to end tests